EVEN MORE Truths about Dating as a Sex Industry Professional: THE UNABRIDGED NOTES

 Indifference isn't ideal, but it's not the worst.
 Not everyone is passionate about their job; they may see writing and sex education as "just" work.

-"YES, I LOVE YOUR BUSINESS SAVVY AND YOUR MISSION.
+My people would say something like, "YES, I LOVE YOUR BUSINESS SAVVY AND YOUR MISSION.
 You built a sex education platform from nothing, doing what you love, making the world a better place, and not answering to anyone you don't want to.
 That's SCRAPPY AS FUCK.
 I FUCK WITH THAT."
-These are my people.